Fungus-Community-Edition/Fungus-wiki/fungus_docs/coding_standard.md

 # Coding best practices

-These are some general best practices when writing code for %Fungus.
+These are some general best practices when writing code for Fungus.
 Where these go against the usual recommended coding practice (e.g. Assert) it's because of an issue in Unity with doing it 'the right way'.

 - Use the static code analyser in MonoDevelop. http://tinyurl.com/h7xqpwg
 - Use the c# xml comment style. https://msdn.microsoft.com/en-us/library/b2s063f7.aspx